KenKundert/avendesora/doc/advanced.rst

 .. index::
     single: RecognizeURL

+However, in general, it is better to match the URL.
+This can be done in Firefox and Chrome by adding extensions that place the URL in the window title and then using :class:`avendesora.RecognizeURL` to do the recognition.

-If you use Firefox, you can install the `Add URL to Window Title
+If you use Firefox, you should install the `Add URL to Window Title
 <https://addons.mozilla.org/en-US/firefox/addon/add-url-to-window-title>`_
 extension.
 It is a plugin that makes discovery easier and more robust by adding the URL to the title.
 For *Chrome* the appropriate